-This can be used if the thread have no relief groove, or if the thread requires a smooth exit out of the material.
+This can be used if the thread have no relief groove, and will produce a smoother end transition to the thread.

-Everything in the window is controlled by the 'Do It' button.
+Everything in ThreadTracer is controlled by the 'Do It' button.

 You can turn on/off options, generate visual geometry, change cut depths, change tool sizes and everything will be recalculated and updated when you press 'Do It'.